standardhealth/cimpl-doc/docs/cimpl6Authoring.md

 The CIMPL _clean slate_ authoring approach might be beneficial when prototyping models containing only a small number of new profiles with minimal changes from base FHIR.
 However, as the number of customizations increases, maintenance becomes more cumbersome and difficult to keep consistent between FHIR profiles.

-On the other hand, using OBF base FHIR models has the significant benefits which include but are not limited to:
+On the other hand, using OBF FHIR models has the significant benefits which include but are not limited to:

 * saves the modeling author time in mapping common elements to their equivalent FHIR attribute.
 * ensures consistency in the representation of commonly used attributes in different FHIR resources.